isomerpages/imh-smhc/_speakers-bio/Track Speakers/Dr Sum Min Yi.md

 multiple peer-reviewed publications on the topics of stigma and quality of life in both patients with psychotic disorders and the general population.</p>
 <hr>
-<p>Track Title: Quality of Life (QOL) of Persons with Mental Health Needs
+<p>Track Title: Reimagining Mental Health on a Continuum
 <br>Date: 16 July 2025, Wednesday
 <br>Time: 5.05 PM
 <br>Breakout Session: Track 2 – Emerging Trends &amp; Insights</p>